rosco-pc/xslt-sb/trunk/xslt-sb/README.txt

 === Revision ===
 $Revision$, $Date$

+--- Changes in 0.2.37 ---
+* added asin(), acos(), atan(), atan2() to math.xsl
+* dynamic typing: functions return now results with the type of their argument instead of xs:decimal
+* internals.stylecheck.xsl checks for the use of <xsl:message/>

 --- Changes in 0.2.31 ---
 * moved tests from standard.xsl to standard_tests.xsl
 * improved documentation